livechat/chat-window-android/README.md

 }
 ```

-## Advanced usage
+# Advanced usage

-For more control over the SDK integration, consider these advanced options.
-Note that they require additional implementation steps:
-If you need to use the following usage, please let us know about your use case.
-We would love to hear from you!
+The following features give you more control over the SDK integration.
+Note that they require additional implementation steps.
+If you decide to use any of these, please let us know about your use case — we would love to hear about it!

-### LiveChatView lifecycle scope
+## LiveChatView lifecycle scope

-By default, after `LiveChat.getInstance().show()` the view is inflated and kept in memory.
-This allows reacting to new messages as described in [Unread message counter](#unread-message-counter).
-If you don't need that feature and want to free up memory once chat is no longer visible, you can use `LiveChatViewLifecycleScope` to control the lifecycle of the view.
+By default, after the `LiveChat.getInstance().show()` view is initialized, it's kept in the application memory.
+This allows you to react to new messages, for example, display a [counter for unread messages](#unread-message-counter).
+If you don't want to keep the chat window in the background once the chat is no longer visible and free up memory, you can use `LiveChatViewLifecycleScope` to control the view's lifecycle.

-You should specify the scope when initializing.
+You should specify the scope when initializing the SDK:

 ```kotlin
 LiveChat.initialize("<LICENSE>", this, lifecycleScope = LiveChatViewLifecycleScope.ACTIVITY)
 ```

-> **Note:** Using `ACTIVITY` scope will disable the `NewMessageListener` no longer works when chat is not visible.
+> **Note:** If you use the `ACTIVITY` scope, the `NewMessageListener` only works while the chat is visible.

-### Embedding LiveChatView
+## Embed LiveChatView in your layout

-You can directly embed `LiveChatView` in your layout, instead of showing it in activity (`LiveChat.getInstance().show()`).
-This allows you to have more control over the chat window and its placement in your app.
-There are additional steps and requirements you need to follow to take full advantage of chat window.
+You can embed the `LiveChatView` directly in your layout instead of showing it in activity (`LiveChat.getInstance().show()`).
+This gives you more control over the chat window and its placement in your app.
+To take full advantage of that, there are additional steps and requirements you need to follow.
+For full implementation details, refer to the [LiveChatActivity](https://github.com/livechat/chat-window-android/blob/master/chat-sdk/src/main/java/com/livechatinc/chatsdk/src/presentation/LiveChatActivity.kt).
-Generally you can refer to `LiveChatActivity` for the implementation details, but here is a quick overview of the steps you need to take.
+Here is a short overview of the steps to embed the `LiveChatView` in your layout:

-#### Embed in your layout
+### 1. Add LiveChatView to your layout

-Add `<com.livechatinc.chatsdk.src.presentation.LiveChatView />` to your layout XML file
+Begin with adding `<com.livechatinc.chatsdk.src.presentation.LiveChatView />` to your layout XML file.

-#### Provide activity or fragment context
+### 2. Provide activity or fragment context

-During `onCreate` of your `Activity` or `Fragment` call
+During `onCreate` of your `Activity` or `Fragment`, call:

 ```kotlin
 liveChatView.attachTo(this)
 ```

-> **Note:** this is required to properly handle the lifecycle of the view, support file sharing and launch links in default external browser
+This is required to properly handle the view's lifecycle, support file sharing, and launch links in the default external browser.

-#### React to visibility events
+### 3. React to visibility events

-Provide `LiveChatView.InitListener` when initializing the view
+Provide `LiveChatView.InitListener` when initializing the view:

 ```kotlin
 liveChatView.init(initCallbackListener)
 ```

-## Migrating from v2.5.0 to 3.0.0
+# Migrating from v2.5.0 to 3.0.0

-### Key Changes
+## Key Changes
-* Kotlin-based SDK
+* The SDK is now Kotlin-based.
-* Streamlined API for easier integration
+* The API is now streamlined and uses the `LiveChat` singleton.
-* Package name changed from com.livechatinc.inappchat to com.livechatinc.chatsdk
+* The package changed to `com.livechatinc.chatsdk`.
 * Updated API for initializing and configuring the chat
 * Edge-to-edge display support
 * Enhanced error handling

-### Steps
+## Steps

-#### Update your dependency
+### Update your dependency

 ```kotlin
 dependencies {